emmamme447/proyecto-factoria-back/README.md

 <ul>
   <li>As an HR manager, I want to be able to create a user account for employees in their probationary period, so that they can access the platform and view their evaluations and comments.</li>
   <li>As an HR manager, I want to be able to add employees to the list of people in their probationary period, so that I can track their progress and ensure they receive a fair and objective evaluation.</li>
-  <li>As an HR manager, I want to be able to generate reports and statistics on the progress and performance of employees in their probationary period, so that I can identify trends and areas for improvement.</li>

 </ul>

 <h4>School Supervisor</h4>